 Based solely on the visual inspection of the graphs, it is pretty difficult to tell whether there was some effect of the COVID-19 pandemic or not, especially in the case of work-life balance (for the purpose of this analysis, the beginning of the pandemic is assumed to have started in March 2020).
 For sure it’s not a job for “inter-ocular trauma test” when the existence of the effect hits you directly between the eyes.
 We need to rely here on inferential statistics and its ability to help us with distinguishing signal from noise.

-Before conducting the analysis itself, we need to wrangle the data from Google Trends a little bit using the recipe presented in the Wagner, Zhang, and Ross-Degnan’s paper.
+Before conducting the analysis itself, we need to wrangle the data from Google Trends a little bit using the recipe presented in the Wagner et. al (2002) paper.
 Specifically, we need the following five variables (or six, given that we have two dependent variables):

 # uploading library for data manipulation